-Liz is founding chairperson of the MFA in Interaction Design Program.
-Outside of SVA, she is creative director for NPR in digital media, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.
-She is advisor to startups, nonprofits, global companies, and lecturer.
+Liz is chair and co-founder of the MFA in Interaction Design Program.
+Outside of SVA, she is Vice President of Design for NPR, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.

 Liz has been thesis advisor in the graduate graphic design program at the Rhode Island School of Design, adjunct faculty at the New School University and the Fashion Institute of Technology, and lectured at schools from Columbia University to MICA: Maryland Institute College of Art.
 She has a BA from Pennsylvania State University and an MA from Carnegie Mellon University.